Mario-paul/moonstone-theme/Moonstone/cinnamon/customize-readme.txt

  /* Linux Mint Accent Colors
- To change the Desktop accent color, open cinnamon.css file, find-and-replace "92b372" (without quotes), and replace with any of the colors in this list.
+ To change the Desktop accent color, open cinnamon.css file, find-and-replace ALL "92b372" (without quotes), and replace with any of the colors in this list.
+Save, then restart Cinnamon with ctrl + alt + esc.
  */
  /*
  Mint: #92b372
  Aqua: #6cabcd